JetBrains/teamcity-sdk-maven-plugin/README.md

 # General Info

+This Maven plugin allow to control TeamCity instance from command line.
+It will install developed plugin if it is available.

-This Maven plugin works best when used with projects generated from [maven archetype](http://confluence.jetbrains.com/display/TCD8/Developing+Plugins+Using+Maven#DevelopingPluginsUsingMaven-MavenArchetypes) for TeamCity plugins.
+The plugin works best when used with projects generated from [maven archetype](http://confluence.jetbrains.com/display/TCD8/Developing+Plugins+Using+Maven#DevelopingPluginsUsingMaven-MavenArchetypes) for TeamCity plugins.

 If you have such a project, add:
 ```xml